MislavJaksic/Bioinformatics-Finding-Mutations/Research/bth408_Reducing_storage_requirements/README.md

 | - | - | - | - | 0 | 3 | 4 | - |
 | - | - | - | - | - | 3 | 4 | 3 |

-Note: Ti has a lot of characters (this example show only a small substring; Ti may have more then a million characters), so you will need to apply the above method many times.
+Note: Ti has a lot of characters (this example show only a small substring; Ti may have more then a million characters), so you will need to search for minimizers many times.
 After choosing a k-mer length k and window size w, apply it to the first substring of Ti.
 The first substring of Ti starts at position 0.
-From the resulting k-mers choose the smallest k-mer to become the minimizers.
+From the resulting k-mers choose the smallest k-mer to become the minimizer.
 Apply the same method to the second substring of Ti which starts at position 1...
-Apply the method over and over again until you have reached the end of Ti.
+Apply the method over and over again until you have reach the end of Ti.

-A gap between minimizers can be at most w - k.
+A gap between minimizers is at most w - k.
 If you don't want any gaps, set w <= k.

 ### 2.2 End minimizers

-The gap mentioned is between minimizers, not between a minimizer and the end or beginning of the string.
+The mentioned gap is between minimizers, not between a minimizer and the end or beginning of the string.

 You can then add a (u, k) **end minimizer**.
-An end minimizer is a minimizer chosen from a window u and anchored to the end of the string.
+An end minimizer is a minimizer chosen from a window u which is anchored to the end of the string.
 k-end-minimizers are all minimizers for u from i up to v.

 End minimizers have the following property: